Do your finances feel like a never-ending rollercoaster ride?

-In less time than it takes to watch an episode of Billions, you can have your budget set up and ready to go.
+In less time than it takes to watch an episode of Friends, you can have your budget set up and ready to go.
 After all, everyone talks about financial independence.
 Won’t it feel great to actually have a plan to get there?

-As you get started with the budget system, don’t worry if you don’t quite hit the 30-30-30-10 mark right away.
+And don’t worry if you don’t quite hit the 30-30-30-10 mark right away.
 Lifestyle and spending habits take time to change.

 Just keep taking little steps in the right direction.
 Because with every step, you are that much closer to making your financial dreams a reality.